 The first thing that should be noted is that all the rims on F250 - F350 single or dual rear wheels between the years of 1999 to 2008 used a 8 * 170mm lug pattern on a hub centric rim.
 There is one extremely important distinction here - the fact that these rims are HUB CENTRIC.
 Remember that word.
 That means that the center portion of the wheel hub centers the wheel but it also helps support some weight of the truck.
 A hub centric wheel generally uses lug nuts with flat washers, although sometimes you do see tapered applications.

 A lug centric rim relies solely on the lug nuts to center and support the weight of the vehicle.
 In the case of these heavy SuperDuty trucks, never mount a lug centric wheel or adapter to the vehicle.
 The studs will likely fail causing the wheel to separate from the vehicle.

 There are a few differences between the rims spanning 1999 to 2008.
 In 2004, Ford changed the Superduty wheel stud thread pitch FROM 14MM x 2.0mm TO 14MM x 1.5mm.
 The other more notable difference is the offset of the wheel.
 The wheel offset was modified in 2004 to accompany coil springs and a shorter turn radius.
 You can not directly mount a 2004 + rim to a 1999 - 2003 truck because the rim will sit exactly 2 inches too far inward which allows the tire to rub when turning and decreases vehicle stability.
 The solution to this issue is purchasing wheel adapters / spacer that replaces the offset to sit the tire assembly where it was originally.
 This also solves any issues of extreme wear on suspension parts like ball joints.
 Remember that word I told you to remember, HUB CENTRIC?
-You must purchase hub centric adapters or you may be endangering yourself.
+You must purchase hub centric adapters or you may be endangering yourself or others.